inpsyde/composer-asset-compiler/README.md

 - have a `package.json`
 - have no (or outdated) `.composer_compiled_assets` file (more on this below)

-and just process them, even if they are not listed in `include`.
+and just process them, even if they are not listed in `packages`.

 This means that if settings are provided at package level, it is possible to have completely no configuration at root level, and still have dependencies processed.